Microorganism: Early modern

 In the 15th-century, Turkish scientist Akshamsaddin speculated about microbial life relating to disease in his work (The Material of Life):

 It is a mistake to assume that diseases appear in individuals one by one.
 Diseases are transmitted from person to person.
 This transmission takes place through small seeds that are invisible to the eye, but are still alive.

 In 1546, Girolamo Fracastoro proposed that epidemic diseases were caused by transferable seedlike entities that could transmit infection by direct or indirect contact, or even without contact over long distances.

-Antonie van Leeuwenhoek is considered to be one of the fathers of microbiology.
+Antonie van Leeuwenhoek is considered one of the fathers of microbiology.
 He was the first in 1673 to discover and conduct scientific experiments with microorganisms, using simple single-lensed microscopes of his own design.
 Robert Hooke, a contemporary of Leeuwenhoek, also used microscopy to observe microbial life in the form of the fruiting bodies of moulds.
 In his 1665 book Micrographia, he made drawings of studies, and he coined the term cell.